ibm-cloud-docs/account/bp_account.md

 * Use the principle of least privilege and assign only the access that is necessary.
 This can help you ensure that the identities in your account are limited to only the actions that you want to allow.
 * Add resources to a resource group to further minimize the number of necessary policies.
 For example, you might have a team working on a project that uses specific resources in your account.
 Add the team members to an access group or trusted profile with a policy that assigns access to only the resources that are in a specific resource group.
 This way, you don't need to assign a policy to each resource for each team member.
 * Use access groups to streamline managing access for identities that require the same level of access.
 You can set up an access group with a specific policy defined, and then add those identities to the group.
 If the group members need more access later on, you simply define a new policy for the access group.
 * Use access management tags to control access to the resources in your account at scale.
 By assigning access only to resources that have specific tags that are attached to them, you can avoid multiple updates to your defined policies.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
 * Use trusted profiles to automatically grant federated users and compute resources access to your account.
 This way, federated users can be mapped to one or more trusted profiles during login by evaluating SAML-based attributes to determine which profiles they can apply.
 Using trusted profiles for compute resources helps you avoid storing credentials to run applications and the management and rotation of credentials.

 ## What makes a good access group strategy?